atlassian/data-center-helm-charts/docs/CONFIGURATION.md

     emptyDir: {}
 ```

+As explained above, this default configuration is suitable only for testing purposes.
+Proper volume management needs to be configured.

 In order to enable the persistence of data stored in these volumes, it is necessary
 to replace these volumes with something else.

-The recommended way is to enable the use of PersistentVolume and PersistentVolumeClaim
+The recommended way is to enable the use of `PersistentVolume` and `PersistentVolumeClaim`
 for both volumes, using your install-specific `values.yaml` file, for example:

 ```yaml